amplience/dc-extensions-styleguide/docs/varibles/colours.md

 ---
 name: Colors
-category: Varibles
+category: Variables
 ---

-Ampliences's Flagship CMS Dynamic Content follows a blue color scheme `#039be5` with bright green & pink for validation colours.
+Ampliences's Flagship CMS Dynamic Content follows a blue color scheme `#039be5` with bright green & pink for validation colors.
 Text/backgrounds and figures within the app follows a range of black and greys.
-The stripped back amount of colours used within the app are shown below.
-We have supplied some CSS varibles for you to grab and start usinging in your project.
+The stripped back amount of colors used within the app are shown below.
+We have supplied some CSS variables for you to grab and start usinging in your project.

 - `--color-primary`: should primarily be used for call to actions, and grabbing attention for an action.
 - `--color-primary-light`: is normally used to accent the primary color such as hover actions.